P.A.W.S.: PAWS San Diego

 PAWS San Diego was founded in 1993 in Northern San Diego County, as "P.A.W.S.
 North County".
 The founder operated the organization out of her own home, and used her own car to deliver the ideals of P.A.W.S. to San Diegans.

 In 1997, P.A.W.S.
 North County expanded its services to low income, disabled, chronically ill and elderly clients.
 In 2001 P.A.W.S.
 San Diego County was founded when the greater San Diego office was absorbed as a result of financial issues.
 In 2005, P.A.W.S.
-San Diego County doubled the number of its clients and partnered with the San Diego Humane Society to share office space and storage.
+San Diego County doubled the number of its clients and partnered with San Diego Humane Society to share office space and storage.
 In 2006 P.A.W.S.
 San Diego County leased an office space in City Heights and expanded its operations.
 By 2011 they had outgrown their space and moved to a warehouse space in Grantville and adopted the name "PAWS San Diego."

 Today PAWS San Diego has established itself as an integral part of the San Diego community by delivering essential pet supplies and support to homebound San Diegans through their Wellness program and supplemental meals and assisting other San Diego non-profits through their PAWS Pantry program.